Lightstreamer/helm-charts/charts/lightstreamer/README.md

 **Default:**

 ```
-the number of total cores, as detected by the JVM
+the number of available total cores, as detected by the JVM
 ```
 #### [load.forceEarlyConversions](./values.yaml#L3223)